mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ## [Update Branch](@id UpdateBranchManual)
-Once a branch has been added to the `PowerSystem` composite type, users have the flexibility to modify all parameters defined within the [`addBranch!`](@ref addBranch!) function.
+Once a branch has been added to the `PowerSystem` type, users have the flexibility to modify all parameters defined within the [`addBranch!`](@ref addBranch!) function.
 This means that when the [`updateBranch!`](@ref updateBranch!) function is used, the `PowerSystem` type within AC and DC models that have been created is updated.
 This eliminates the need to recreate the AC and DC models from scratch.

 To illustrate, let us continue with the previous example and modify the parameters of `Branch 1` as follows:
 ```@example updateSystem